 Medicines used to treat Parkinson's disease or other conditions may affect sexual function.

-ByHealthwise Staff Primary Medical ReviewerAnne C. Poinier, MD - Internal Medicine Brian O'Brien, MD - Internal Medicine Adam Husney, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerG.
-Frederick Wooten, MD - Neurology
+ByHealthwise Staff Primary Medical ReviewerAnne C. Poinier, MD - Internal Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerG.
+Frederick Wooten Jr., MD - Neurology